lydiawdesign/Third-Party-APIs-Work-Day-Scheduler-LW/README.md

 WHEN I click the save button for that timeblock
 THEN the text for that event is saved in local storage

-- tried doing this in lines 144-207 in the javascript (doesn't work).
+- tried doing this in lines 47-96 in the javascript (doesn't work).
 The logic was to set a variable that held the event description as a value, then to show that in the console log and to store that data in local storage.

 WHEN I refresh the page
 THEN the saved events persist

+- tried doing this in 100-17 by defining the variable of description to get the value added and then setting and getting the item to the local storage. (doesn't work)